 - Non-financial business (ie, business not regulated or authorised by MAS).
 There are, however, certain prescribed exemptions to this prohibition or restriction for instance, banks may engage in certain non-financial businesses related or complementary to their core financial businesses.
 MAS has also relaxed certain aspects of the anti-commingling framework for banks (eg, allowing banks to engage in certain prescribed non-financial businesses, such as the operation of digital online e-commerce platforms, and providing advice on the social impact or environmental impact of a person's investments or activities, provided the restrictions and requirements imposed by MAS, in relation to such non-financial businesses are satisfied).
 MAS has also indicated that, as the banking landscape evolves, it will update the list of permissible non-financial businesses periodically. - Banks must obtain MAS approval before acquiring or holding a major stake in any entity.
-Such approval is generally not granted if the entity carries on non-financial business unless MAS is satisfied that there are clear synergies with the bank's financial business. - Banks are, however, allowed to purchase non-controlling stakes (generally 10 per cent or less) in the share capital of any company.
-However, to limit concentration risks, equity investments in any single company are limited to 2 per cent of the bank's capital funds.
+Such approval is generally not granted if the entity carries on non-financial business unless MAS is satisfied that there are clear synergies with the bank's financial business. - Banks are allowed to purchase non-controlling stakes (generally 10 per cent or less) in the share capital of any company, which is limited to 2 per cent of the bank's capital funds. - Banks can invest in immovable properties, provided that such investments do not, in aggregate, exceed 20 per cent of their capital funds (as defined in the BA).
+Banks are also permitted to manage investment properties that are owned by their banking groups, properties foreclosed by their banking groups, and properties used in the business of their banking groups.

-- Banks can invest in immovable properties, provided that such investments do not, in aggregate, exceed 20 per cent of their capital funds (as defined in the BA).
-Banks are also permitted to: - · manage investment properties that are owned by their banking groups; - · properties that have been foreclosed by their banking groups in satisfaction of debts owed to them; and - · properties used in the business of their banking groups. - To minimise the vulnerability of the banking sector in a property market downturn, all banks are required to limit their property exposure to 35 per cent of their total eligible assets (as defined in the Banking Regulations).
+Banks are required to limit their property exposure to 35 per cent of their total eligible assets (as defined in the Banking Regulations).